Mastering AWS Infrastructure as Code: The Ultimate Step-by-Step Tutorial

 Now that we understand IaC in these simple words, let's go ahead and define this concept.

-Infrastructure as Code (IaC) is a way to build computer things in the cloud using words and instructions.
-Instead of setting up each thing manually, you write down how you want them to be in a special language.
-Then, tools understand these instructions and build your digital things exactly the way you described.
+Infrastructure as Code (IaC) is a way of building and managing cloud infrastructure using descriptive code and instructions.
+Instead of setting up each thing manually, you write down how your infrastructure will be in a special language.
+Then, tools understand these instructions and build your application infrastructure exactly the way you described.
 It's like offering precise guidance to construct a complex structure but for computer elements in the cloud.

 Infrastructure as Code means creating and setting up IT infrastructure using code and automation.
 This makes it easy to do things the same way every time.

-Infrastructure as Code (IaC) is a smart method for managing and setting up computer things using code and automation.
-Instead of doing things manually, it's like using a special language to control and arrange everything.
-This helps make things better, just like how software developers work on their projects.
+Infrastructure as Code (IaC) is an efficient method for managing and setting up computer infrastructure using code and automation.
+Instead of manual configurations, it uses a specialized language to control and organize everything.
+This approach streamlines the process, much like how software developers build and manage their applications.

 So, in this blog, we will start with the definition of Infrastructure of code, why it is important, and its benefits.